"How To" Manual For Clubs/Organizations

 4. Failure to provide representation at meetings scheduled for all student organizations.
 See the Student Association Constitution, Article XI.

-5. Failure to abide by the regulations set forth in the How To Manual or Student Association Constitution
+5. Failure to abide by the regulations set forth in the "How To" Manual or Student Association Constitution

 Loss of Recognition

 An organization’s loss of recognition may be declared by the Director of Student Life.
 An appeal of this action may be submitted in writing to the Assistant Dean of Student Services.
 A student Club or organization that has lost recognition will have its financial holds forfeited to the Student Club general funding pool.
-Should the Club wish to reestablish they would begin by applying for Recognition as a new student club.
+Should the Club wish to reestablish, students would begin by applying for Recognition as a new student club.

 Loss of recognition can occur after a single incident of the following:

-1. Willful or negligent violations of college policies, state or federal law.
+1. Willful or negligent violations of College policies, State or federal law.

 2. The club or organization is found responsible for events or activities that create unsafe conditions for members and participants